Scalingo/documentation/_posts/platform/deployment/buildpacks/2000-01-01-wkhtmltopdf.md

   `wkhtmltopdf` is a command line tools to render HTML into PDF using the Qt WebKit rendering engine.
 {% endnote %}

 You may find useful to use such a tool as part of your web application.
 Hence, we developed a [specific buildpack](https://github.com/Scalingo/wkhtmltopdf-buildpack) to ease the installation of this tool.
-Such a buildpack should be use as part of a [multi-buildpack]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).
+Such a buildpack should be used as part of a [multi-buildpack]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).

 ## Disclaimer